kg4zow/jms1.info/src/keybase/before.md

 > &#x2139;&#xFE0F; **All of my Keybase accounts have "Lockdown mode" turned on.**
 >
-> I'm okay with this, because I have paperkeys stored securely.
+> I'm okay with this, because I know that I have paperkeys stored securely.

 # Checklist